3devo/3devoUpdate/src/3devoUpdate/README-binary.md

 this step can be skipped.

 To install the driver:
+ - Navigate to the `Drivers vx.x.x.x.` folder, `DFU drivers` (for Airid Dryer) and/or `Serial drivers` folder (for Filament Extruder or Filament Maker)
- - right click the '3devo-driver.inf' file
+ - Right click the '3devo-dfu-driver.inf' and/or `3devo-serial-driver.inf` file
+   depending on your machine.
- - click 'Install'
+ - Right mouse click -> 'Install'.

-No confirmation is shown, but if the driver is succesfully installed, a popup should appear in the lower right saying "Next 1.0 filament extruder (COM..) installed" when the filament extruder is next plugged into USB.
+No confirmation is shown, but if the driver is succesfully installed, a popup should appear in the lower right saying "Filament Maker or Filament Extruder (COM...) installed" when the filament Extruder/Maker is next plugged into USB.
+Airid dryers will show up as "Airid Granulate Dryer - Serial (COM...)".

 Installing the driver only needs to happen once, so you can skip this step when later updating to another firmware version.